Bernard Palissy: Work in Paris

 In 1548 Palissy was brought to Paris under the protection of Montmorency and Catherine des Medicis.
 Despite his conversion to Protestantism in 1546, in a departure from the established Catholic religion, Catherine asked Palissy to construct gardens for her in the Tuileries.
 In 1562, she gave him an official title in her court: "the king's inventor of rustic figurines."

 Palissy was outspoken in his Protestant religious beliefs; he sometimes chastised influential officials by quoting from the prophetic books of the Old Testament.
 According to contemporaries, Palissy would criticize traders, judges, or Parliamentary counsellors, and benefices by citing the Book of Ezekiel: "They are accursed, damned, and lost...
 Woe be to you, shepherds, who eat the fat and clothe you with the wool, and leave my flock scattered upon the mountains."

 Although Palissy was Protestant, these nobles protected him from the ordinances of the parliament of Bordeaux.
 In 1562, it seized the property of all the Protestants in this district.
 Palissy's workshops and kilns were destroyed, but he was saved.
 By the interposition of the all-powerful constable, he was appointed inventor of rustic pottery to the king and the queen-mother.

 Around 1563, under royal protection, he was allowed to establish a fresh pottery works in Paris in the vicinity of the royal palace of the Louvre.
 The site of his kilns afterward became included within a portion of the Tuileries Garden.
 For about twenty-five years from this date, Palissy lived and worked in Paris.
 He appears to have remained a personal favorite of Catherine de' Medici and of her sons, in spite of his Protestantism.
 Catherine may have saved him from the bloodshed of Saint Bartholemew's Day Massacre in 1572.

 While he was working for the court, he produced numerous and varied works.
 In addition to continuing rustic figurines, he made a large number of dishes and plaques ornamented with scriptural or mythological subjects in relief.
-He seems to have made reproductions of pewter dishes of Francois Briot and other metal workers of the period.
+He seems to have made reproductions of pewter dishes of François Briot and other metal workers of the period.